joseeden/All-Things-DevOps/pages/030-Security/053-Security-Techniques.md

 More details can be found here: [EAP Variants](./025-Network-Authentication-Protocols.md#eap)

+### WPS

+Wi-Fi Protected Setup (WPS) is a network security standard that aims to simplify the process of connecting devices to a wireless network, but it has known vulnerabilities.

+- Must have a WPS-capable WAPs and devices.
+- Press button on both the WAP and device, to create a WPA2-encrypted connection.
+- Easy to crack, more and more devices will drop support for it.
+- Advisable to disable WPS in favor of stronger security measures like WPA3.

+Methods:

+- Push Button Method - Users press a physical button on the router to connect devices.
+- PIN Method - Involves entering an 8-digit PIN, which is susceptible to brute-force attacks.
+- NFC Method - Connects devices via Near Field Communication; easier access but limited security.

 ## Application Security

 Application security focuses on protecting software applications from security threats by implementing measures to prevent, detect, and respond to vulnerabilities and attacks.